Shubham-kpl/MonitorBee/README.md

 - uniformity in color scheme of page

--✅footer (contributors of project)
+- footer (contributors of project) ✅

--✅separate input image/video section
+- separate input image/video section ✅

--✅remove welcome BUZZER video
+- remove welcome BUZZER video ✅

 - if possible, change the url (based on different sections) when we navigate up and down (manually)